My dad after finishing the Warrior Dash. He's pretty awesome.

 My ground turkey meatloaf.
 Stay tuned - I will post this recipe soon!

-I started to incorporate ground turkey in the meals my husband and I enjoy; enchiladas, lasagna, meatloaf and even burgers on the grill.
-The more we ate ground turkey the more I thought, “I can’t believe it tastes this good and is so much better for you!”
-But then the thought hit me: what if it wasn’t?
+ground turkey the more I thought, “I can’t believe it tastes this good and is so much better for you!”

 Lean ground turkey from ALDI